allenai/ai2thor/unity/Assets/Prefabs/DebugController/DebugController_README.txt

 ////MOVEMENT////

 //Target//
--Mouse to look at things with the Reticle
+-Mouse to look at things with the Reticle -Point central reticle at objects to see if they are sim objects.
+Receptacles and Pickups under the reticle will be listed under the cursor.

 //Move//
 -WASD to move

--Point central reticle at objects to see if they are sim objects.
-Receptacles and Pickups under the reticle will be listed under the cursor.

 ////RECEPTACLES////

 //Open//
--Left Click - Open targeted Receptacle
+-Left Click - Open Receptacle under cursor

 //Close//
--Right Click - Close targeted Receptacle
+-Right Click - Close Receptacle under cursor

 -An "Out of Range" debug error will appear if Receptacle under reticle is too far away